MavenWave-DevOps/ignite-argocd/README.md

 ```sh
 argocd login localhost:8080
 ```
-Answer yes to Proceed insecurely and use `admin` for the username and the value form the preious step as the password.
+Answer yes to proceed insecurely and use `admin` for the username and the value form the preious step as the password.

 Change the ArgoCD admin password.
 ```sh